Gropius House: The landscape

 In keeping with Bauhaus philosophy, every aspect of the house and surrounding landscape was planned for maximum efficiency and simplicity.
 Gropius carefully sited the house to complement its New England habitat, saying in a 1933 article "The House of New Lines" that "of similar importance to the harmonic formulation of the building structure itself is the correct integration of the home into the landscape, into the garden..."
 The house itself is on a grassy rise surrounded by stone retaining walls amidst wetlands and a 90-tree apple orchard, the latter which the Gropiuses allowed to grow naturally other than some mowing during the growing season.
 Gropius wanted the outdoor space around the home to be equally "civilized" and created a lawn extending twenty feet around the entire house, with a perennial garden expanding to the south by the porch.
 Although the house sits on a rather flat plot of land, by keeping the woodlands well maintained, the Gropiuses retained broad views to the south, east, and west.
 The screened porch was placed so as to divide the land around the house into multiple zones, comparable to rooms inside a house.
 The house was conceived as part of an organic landscape, where Gropius utilized indoor-outdoor spaces to accentuate relationships between the structure and site.

 Before the home's design was complete, Walter Gropius was hard at work creating the ideal landscape.
-He selected mature trees from the neighboring forest and helped transplant them to his future his yard.
+He selected mature trees from the neighboring forest and helped transplant them to his future yard.
 Ise was the predominant landscaper in the family: she and Walter selected Scotch pine, white pine, elm, oak, and American beech trees to complement their surroundings.
 The Gropiuses also added "rescued" boulders and wooden trellises adorned with pink climbing roses and Concord grapevines to flatter the New England landscape.
 Bittersweet vines and trumpet vines also connected the home to nature.
 Ise spent many hours each week planting, weeding, and trimming.
 She also filled and maintained more than a dozen bird feeders and bird houses on the property and claimed to have known more than ninety birds personally.
 After a trip to Japan in the 1950s, Ise removed the perennials and covered the ground in a layer of gray gravel, where she planted azaleas, candytuft, cotoneaster, and one large red-leafed Japanese maple tree.